Chukkukaapii/Advanced-LED-Control-System/README.md

 ## Functions
 - **initLEDGroup(LEDGroup *group)**: Initializes the LED group with default settings (all LEDs OFF, minimum brightness, and no color).
 - **updateLEDGroupSettings(LEDGroup *group, uint8_t groupState, uint8_t groupBrightness, uint8_t state, uint8_t brightness, uint32_t color)**: Updates both individual LED settings and group settings based on function arguments.
-- **displayLEDGroupStatus(const LEDGroup *group)**: Displays the current status of the individual LED and group settings.
+- **displayLEDGroupStatus(const LEDGroup *group)**: Displays the current status of the individual LED/group settings.

 ## How to Compile and Run the Program
 - To compile the program on Linux/Windows using GCC: